lucky20511/GoodApts/server/model_rest/readme.md

 }
 ```

-- no "property class" in the post body, default to 1 in SVR_rest.py
+- no "property class" in the post body, default to 0(single family) in SVR_rest.py

 -----------